Touch of the Divine

 on the homefront

-The Ashen Accord, wrought from the horrors and destruction of the Severance War caused by the loss of Gaia and the death of the All Father, has held strong for decades.
-However, both corporate titans saw this agreement merely as a chance to lick their wounds, and rebuild their stockpiles of the precious FTL fuel, Tenebrium.
+It is OT-3970, and the Ashen Accord, the agreement wrought from the horrors and destruction of the Severance War, has held strong for decades.
+Armada and Cortex have tended their wounds and rebuilt their stockpiles of Tenebrium, the only fuel for faster-than-light travel.
 A peace to tally the dead, to count the losses, to prepare for the inevitable.

 And now, the cold war is turning hot.

-The few people still living in the Line Worlds, a no-man’s land dividing Armada and Cortex space, shiver as scattered skirmishes merge, growing into battles that threaten to reignite full-scale war.
+The few people still living in the Line Worlds, a no-man’s land dividing Armada and Cortex space, shiver as scattered skirmishes grow and merge into battles that threaten to reignite full-scale war.
 Armada forces shift their focus from scientist to soldier, as Cortex citadels emerge, layered in steel and stone.

-In the Terminal Verge and the Nomadic Reaches, the far expanse of known space, the two great empires clash with Independent factions, with each other, and with darker things besides.
+In the Terminal Verge and the Nomadic Reaches, the far expanse of known space, the two great empires clash with Independent factions, with each other, and with other things in the dark.

 At home too, there is division.